akshaysunku/Social-and-Professional-Networking-Web-Application/README.md

 #### Python files setup
 1. Create a twitter account and get the `CONSUMER_KEY`, `CONSUMER_SECRET`, `ACCESS_TOKEN_KEY` and `ACCESS_TOKEN_SECRET`.
-2. Add these credential in the files `TwitterFollowingList` and `TrendingTweets`.
+2. Add these credential in the files `TwitterFollowingList.py` and `TrendingTweets.py`.
 2. Launch jupyter notebook and run the file `JobRecommender.py`.

 #### Project Configuration Steps